Three-year research program evaluates Vanguard's impact

 As people across Australia grapple with the social and economic impacts of COVID-19 it’s clear we’ll need to draw on our resourcefulness, innovative spirits and kinship to get through these extraordinarily challenging times.

-Peak bodies, including Philanthropy Australia and the Australian Council of Social Service (ACOSS), have welcomed the extension of economic relief measures to the for-purpose sector, but concerns remain about how our most vulnerable community members will be supported and how social enterprises across Australia will be impacted.
+Peak bodies, including Philanthropy Australia and the Australian Council of Social Service (ACOSS), have welcomed the extension of economic relief measures to the for-purpose sector, but about how our most vulnerable community members will be supported and how social enterprises across Australia will be impacted.

 Evaluating Vanguard's impact